-For example, in order to identify the source to understand how consumers, perceive and interpret various marketing and promotional information such as promotional appeals, packages, labels, warranties etc.
+For example, to identify the source to understand how consumers, perceive and interpret various marketing and promotional information such as promotional appeals, packages, labels, warranties, etc.

-Consumer research has provided the basis for the number of recommendations concerning consumer protection legislation.
+Consumer research has provided the basis for a number of recommendations concerning consumer protection legislation.

 13. Exploitation of Marketing Opportunities

 The study of consumer behavior may be extremely useful in exploiting marketing opportunities and in meeting with challenges that the market offers.